EmmanuelStan12/map_analyzer_poc/README.md

 ### Pre-requisites

 1. Ensure you have Python installed.
 If not, download it from [Python Downloads](https://www.python.org/downloads/).
-2. Set up a virtual environment and activate it:
+2. Set up a virtual environment and activate it (Optional):
     ```bash
     python -m venv venv
     # On Windows